 Apart from setting the conversion value (CV) in the app, the remainder of the flow, features, and reporting options are the same as those described in the SKAN solution guide.
-This means that at the expiry of the activity window (controlled by you), iOS sends the postback to the ad network, who forwards it to AppsFlyer.
+This means that at the expiry of the activity window (controlled by you), iOS sends the postback to the ad network, which forwards it to AppsFlyer.
 AppsFlyer decodes the CV according to your mapping into events processed just like decoded CVs set by the SDK.

 Custom conversion value—Decode

 Implementing custom CV decode requires uploading a CSV file containing your CV mapping to the AppsFlyer platform.

 Decode mapping principles

 - Provide decode mapping for fine conversion values (1-63), and coarse conversion values (low, medium, and high) for windows 1-3.
 It's not mandatory to map the entire range of values.
 For example, you can map values 1, 2, 10, and 43.

 - CV 0 is always mapped to install.
 You can't set it.

 - The mapping table is uploaded to AppsFlyer in a CSV file.
 You can upload an updated mapping table as needed.

 - Upon receiving a postback from iOS, the CV is decoded into events, as illustrated in the examples.